-The issue is set by the xbacklight command, I tested it and it doesn’t work also from a terminal session.
+The issue is set by the xbacklight command and brightness control doesn’t work in i3wm, I tested it and it doesn’t work also from a terminal session.
 So, the following lines don’t work.

 # Screen brightness controls bindsym XF86MonBrightnessUp exec xbacklight -inc 20 # increase screen brightness bindsym XF86MonBrightnessDown exec xbacklight -dec 20 # decrease screen brightness

 The most part of the solutions that I found, planned to make some scripts, changing the brightness with some bash commands:

 $ sudo echo VALUE > /sys/class/backlight/intel_backlight/brightness

 And save the script in some place, maybe in user bin folder or something in your PATH.
 Then, call the script from your i3wm .config file.
 To run the script, it needs the superuser (sudo) privileges and so you must just give it to the root user to launch it from the configuration file.

 Anyway, I preferred a different approach.
 I found an alternative to xbacklight command, a GNU/Linux application to control backlights called simply light.
 You can find light on GitHub.

 light is packed only for Arch Linux and you can find only packages for this distribution.
 Luckily, light is really lightweight and easy-easy to compile on every other distribution.

 So, just download or clone the source of light:

 make install check and see whether you are trying to install into system directories.
 With